 On Mondays, Wednesdays, Fridays or Sundays – weather permitting – head to Buckingham Palace to see the Changing the Guard.
 It starts at 10:45am when the New Guard takes over from the Old Guard outside the Palace.
 The event lasts about 45 minutes with the actual handover taking place at 11am.
 It’s free to watch and if you’re a fan of the Royal Family, then it’s not to be missed!

 Finish the day at Borough Market.
 While the market is closed at this hour, the area is still home to some of London’s best restaurants.
 Try the city’s best Italian restaurant Padella.
 If you’re in the mood for something spicier, try El Pastor for great tacos.
 If you like sampling as much as possible, head to Brindisa for excellent tapas.
 Finally, wine lovers can’t go past Bedales wine bar… but don’t go overboard or your 2 days in London might both haze into one!

 Day two in London

-You can’t visit London without some shopping!
+You can’t go 2 days in London without some shopping!
 Real shopping enthusiasts will head straight to Oxford Street and Regents Street.
 This is where you’ll find every shop you need.
 If money is no object, nearby Bond Street is famous for its luxury brands.
 For those who want to avoid some of the crowds, head to Covent Garden and Seven Dials for a slightly calmer and more boutique shopping experience.

 Once the shopping spree is over, it’s time for a bit more culture on your second of 2 days in London.
 The National Portrait Gallery and The National Gallery are found at Trafalgar Square.
 If you’d like something more interactive, try the British Museum or the London Transport Museum, both found in London’s West End.
 Somerset House on The Strand is also one of the city’s most spectacular venues and home to The Courtauld Gallery.

 Before the sun sets, make your way to St Paul’s cathedral.
 If you love a view then head to the top floor of One New Change, just east of St. Paul’s.
 The view of St. Paul’s as you take the lift up to the 6th floor is breathtaking.
 Then pull up a comfy couch at the rooftop bar and soak up the incredible views of what you have conquered across your 2 days in London.

 What to eat on your second day in London